Written by Jenny McWhirter on 16 / 03 / 2018

 At the end of the year, the stories will certainly have mounted up.
 While they make for wonderful times to reminisce about, your stories and anecdotes will also make for fantastic conservation starters in the interview room, at parties and definitely during freshers!

 The social benefits are endless… one thing that many gap year students say is that they feel that actually have something interesting to say!

-In other words, with so many more life-experiences under your belt, there’s simply much more to both share and relate to.
+In other words, with so much more life-experiences under your belt, there's simply much more to both share and relate to.

-Other than becoming more interesting, your year away will also increase you confidence and maturity, as well as helping you develop some important life skills.
+Other than becoming more interesting, your year away will also increase your confidence and maturity, as well as help you develop some important life skills.

 By having to speak to people day in and day out, you will certainly be forced out of any shell you’ve been hiding in!
 It’s you in charge so there’s no escaping engaging with strangers and sorting things out for yourself.

 Returning gappers often report that their family and friends tell them they’ve ‘changed’, but always in a postive way.
 Encountering so many new experiences and ideas about life makes it near impossible not to change.
 Everything you see and do will have an effect on who you are and how you think: just embrace it!

 When it comes to becoming a good citizen and responsible, contributing adult, a gap year can do plenty for that too.
 You’ll hone your global awareness, improve all your communication skills and be far greater at adapting fast in the face of challenges.